Job Title: Chief Executive Officer

 - Assure that the organization has a long-range strategy which achieves its mission, and toward which it makes consistent and timely progress.

-- Oversee process for all staff evaluations and goal setting
+- Develop and implement process for all staff evaluations and goal setting

 - Create opportunities for staff appreciation and support